mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** Another race for a very aggressive style of play.
 Can convert enemies.

+>Homeworlds:  Darien (4/4)
+>
+>Starting Units: 2 carriers; 1 destroyer; 4 fighters; 4 infantry; 1 space dock
+>
+>Starting Tech: Sarween Tools
+>
+>Commodities: 2
+>
+>Promissory Note: Greyfire Mutagen - After a system is activated: the Yin player cannot use faction abilities or faction technology during this tactical action.
+Then, return this card to the Yin player
+>
+>Abilities
+>
+>Indoctrination: At the start of a ground coumbat, you may spend 2 influence to repleace on ouf your opponent's participating infantry with 1 infantry from your reinforcements.
+>
+>Devotion: After each space battle round, you may destroy 1 of your cruisers or destroyers to produce 1 hit and assign it to 1 of your opponents ships.
+>
+>Special units
+>
+>Van Hauge (flag ship): co 8/cm 9(x2)/m 1/ca 3; sustain damage; When this ship is destroyed, destroy all ships in this system
+>
+>Race tech
+>
+>Yin Spinner (green; req.
+GG): After 1 or more of your units use production, place 1 infantry from your reinforcements on a planet your control in the system.
+>
+>Impulse core (yellow; req.
+YY): At the start of a space combat, you may destroy 1 of your cruisers or destroyers in the active system to produce 1 hit against your opponent's ships; that hit must be assigned by your opponent to 1 of his non-fighter ships if able.

 ![The Clan of Saar]({{ site.baseurl }}/images/races/Saar.jpg "The Clan of Saar")